Yoszimitsu/AI-on-Microsoft-Azure/Computer Vision/ComputerVision.md

 Facial recognition builds on the facial detection API by analyzing the landmarks in two or more pictures to determine if the same face is present.
 There are four aspects which can be determined through this analysis.

-- 1.Do two images of a face belong to the same person?
+1. Do two images of a face belong to the same person?
 This defines verification.
-- 2.Does this person look like other people?
+2. Does this person look like other people?
 This defines similarity.
-- 3.Do all of these faces belong together?
+3. Do all of these faces belong together?
 This defines grouping.
-- 4.Who is this person in this group of people?
+4. Who is this person in this group of people?
 This defines identification.

 Strictly speaking, a face list is a group of faces.
 Create and manage face lists to find similar faces in a fixed collection of faces.
 For example, you could use a face list to find a similar face in a set of pictures of celebrities, friends, or family members.